Post-Accident Drug Testing Laws Overview

 Post-Accident Drug Testing Concerns?
 An Attorney Can Help

-Whether you're a commercial motor vehicle carrier, a commercial driver, or just been hit and injured by one, you should know the rules of the road with respect to drug testing after an accident.
+Whether you're a commercial motor vehicle carrier, a commercial driver, or were injured in a commercial vehicle accident, you should know the rules of the road with respect to drug testing after an accident.
 Some situations may require legal insight from a professional.
-Get started today by contacting a local injury attorney.
+Get started today by contacting a local injury attorney or if you are accused of impaired driving, talk to a CDL DUI lawyer.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help